cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A numeric column that represents the distance between each example and its nearest neighbor in the dataset.
-The distance is calculated based on the provided `features` or `knn_graph`.
+The distance is calculated based on the provided `features` or `knn_graph`, and is directly related to the `near_duplicate_score`.
-A smaller distance indicates that the example is more similar to its nearest neighbor.
+A smaller distance indicates that the example is similar to another example in the dataset.
-Examples that are (near) duplicates have smaller distances to their nearest neighbors compared to other examples in the dataset.
-Exact duplicates ideally have a distance of 0 to their nearest neighbor.
-However, due to floating point precision, especially when using certain distance metrics like Euclidean distance, this might not always be the case.

 .. jinja ::